- Written by Dr.Mehmet Demircioglu

 Ask a narrower question than whether the beach is allowed.
 Ask whether your scalp is ready for the exact beach activity you plan.
 Sitting in shade for a short period, walking near the sea, wearing a loose hat, applying sunscreen, lying on a towel, sweating for hours, and swimming are not the same decision.

-My safer decision frame is to protect the first 10 to 14 days, keep strong sun away for at least 1 month, stay cautious with prolonged sun for about 2 to 3 months, and avoid swimming for 3 months unless your surgeon gives a different instruction for your case.
+Protect the first 10 to 14 days.
+Keep strong sun away for at least 1 month, stay cautious with prolonged sun for about 2 to 3 months, and avoid swimming for 3 months unless your surgeon gives a different instruction for your case.
 Use hair transplant aftercare as the foundation, then judge the beach as an extra exposure on top of normal recovery.

 If the beach plan can be quiet, shaded, short, dry, and free from rubbing, it may become reasonable earlier than swimming.
 If the plan involves sea, pool, sweating, towel friction, sand, tight headwear, or long midday sun, it should wait.

-The patient who makes the safer decision is usually not the one who asks for the earliest possible permission.
-It is the patient who understands what the scalp is still healing from and refuses to let one holiday create a preventable problem.
-That is the kind of discipline that protects both the grafts and the final result.
+The safer decision is usually not the earliest possible permission.
+It is understanding what the scalp is still healing from and refusing to let one holiday create a preventable problem.
+That judgment protects both the grafts and the final result.